 GeneCards Summary for DRD4 Gene

 DRD4 (Dopamine Receptor D4) is a Protein Coding gene.
-Diseases associated with DRD4 include attention deficit-hyperactivity disorder and oppositional defiant disorder.
-Among its related pathways are Signaling by GPCR and Beta-Adrenergic Signaling.
+Diseases associated with DRD4 include Attention Deficit-Hyperactivity Disorder and Oppositional Defiant Disorder.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and SH3 domain binding.
-An important paralog of this gene is HTR1F.
+An important paralog of this gene is DRD3.

 UniProtKB/Swiss-Prot for DRD4 Gene

 Dopamine receptor responsible for neuronal signaling in the mesolimbic system of the brain, an area of the brain that regulates emotion and complex behavior.
 Its activity is mediated by G proteins which inhibit adenylyl cyclase.
 Modulates the circadian rhythm of contrast sensitivity by regulating the rhythmic expression of NPAS2 in the retinal ganglion cells (By similarity).

 D4 receptors are members of the dopamine receptor G-protein-coupled receptor family that also includes D1, D2, D3 and D5.
 They are located primarily in the frontal cortex, midbrain, amygdala and the cardiovascular system.
 A role in cognition and emotion has been proposed.